ppy/osu-wiki/wiki/Contests/Mapping_Olympiad/en.md

 ![](https://osu.ppy.sh/wiki/shared/news/banners/osu_mapping_olympiad.jpg)

 **osu!
-Mapping Olympiad** is an all-gamemode official contest line-up that was originally from a project of official beatmapping contests revival in 2018.
+Mapping Olympiad** is an all-gamemode official contest line-up that was originally designed as a project aiming to revive the official beatmapping contests in 2018.
 Its particularity is to explore different concepts, going from traditional mapping to speedmapping or aspire, to mention just a few.

 ## Contest hosts